pingcap/docs-tidb-operator/en/pause-sync-of-tidb-cluster.md

 ## Resume sync

-If you want to resume the sync of the TiDB cluster, configure the TidbCluster CR with `spec.paused: false`.
+To resume the sync of the TiDB cluster, configure `spec.paused: false` in the TidbCluster CR.

-1. Execute the following command to edit configuration of TiDB cluster. `${cluster_name}` represents the name of TiDB cluster, and `${namespace}` refers to the TiDB cluster namespace.
+1. Execute the following command to edit the TiDB cluster configuration. `${cluster_name}` represents the name of the TiDB cluster, and `${namespace}` refers to the TiDB cluster namespace.

     {{< copyable "shell-regular" >}}